 Guernsey and the UK

 - Guernsey is a self-governing dependency of the Crown with its own directly elected legislative assembly, its own administrative, fiscal and legal systems, and its own courts of law.
 Although Guernsey is not part of the UK, it is part of the British Isles and there are very strong economic, cultural and social links between Guernsey and the UK.
 The people of Guernsey have British nationality and Guernsey participates in the Common Travel Area.
-Guernsey is not represented in the UK Parliament but the Crown - in practice through Her Majesty's Government - is formally responsible for the island's defence and for its formal international relations.
+Guernsey is not represented in the UK Parliament but the Crown - in practice through His Majesty's Government - is formally responsible for the island's defence and for its formal international relations.
 It is settled constitutional practice that the UK consults Guernsey before it may bind the Island to obligations in international law.

 - By agreement, Guernsey has been included in many important international conventions to which the UK is a party.
 Through a Framework Agreement signed in December 2008 ( IIF Agreement [82kb]) between the UK and Guernsey, it was agreed that the UK will not act internationally on account of Guernsey without prior consultation and recognises that Guernsey has an international identity that is different from that of the UK.
 For example, a number of international agreements have been signed directly by the Island with foreign countries by express agreement with the UK Government, including tax agreements such as Tax Information Exchange Agreements and Double Taxation Agreements.